tsaridas/stremio-docker/README.md

 1. If you exposed the port 8080 for HTTP just point your streaming server (http://{LAN IP}:8080/) in settings to the lan ip address and set the server to be http://{LAN IP}:8080/ and enjoy.
 Make sure you set NO_CORS=1 with this option.

 This is the easy option since there is **no need to setup dns or have an external ip.
 Do not set the IPADDRESS env variable** if you just want HTTP.
-You do not need to expose port 12470 with this option but you will only be able to use the webplayer with HTTP.
+No need to expose port 12470 with this setup option but you will only be able to use the webplayer with HTTP.

 ---